ZakYeo/National-Trust-App-Redesign/README.md

-# National Trust Redesign App
+# National Trust Redesign: A New Face for National Trust

-A complete redesign prototype for the currently existing National Trust.
-This app was written in React Native using expo-go and uses data from the National Trust to pull location and event data and display it in the app.
-This was a piece of coursework for a final year unit at my University.
+Welcome to the National Trust Redesign App, a prototype built with a refined touch to enhance user interaction and overall experience with the National Trust.
+This application, built using React Native with expo-go, utilizes data from the National Trust to present location and event information within the app interface.
+This project served as a piece of coursework for a final year unit at my university.

-The redesigned app uses a simplified design to reduce clutter and improve usability.
-The app uses bottom-tab navigation with two options: Map view and list view.
-The map view displays a map with marked National Trust locations that are clickable.
-The list view gives a scrollable list of locations that can be clicked for more details.
-Both screens have the ability to search & filter using the buttons in the top-right.
+## Overview

+The redesigned app focuses on simplicity to minimize clutter and boost usability.
+Key features of the app include:

+- **Bottom-Tab Navigation**: Easy navigation through the app is facilitated with two primary views—Map View and List View.

+- **Map View**: Here, users can find marked National Trust locations on a map.
+Each marked location is clickable for further details.

+- **List View**: This presents a scrollable list of locations.
+Each location can be clicked for more information.

+- **Search & Filter**: Both views incorporate search and filter functionalities, accessible via the buttons in the top-right corner of the interface, to provide a customized user experience.

-A more detailed document overview can be read in the report I produced alongside the app (see repository root directory).
+For a more in-depth overview of the app, please refer to the comprehensive report provided in the repository root directory.

-## How To Run
+## Running the App

+To get the National Trust Redesign app up and running on your local machine, follow the steps below:

- - Pull the repository into a local directory
+1. **Clone the Repository**: Clone this repository into a local directory on your computer.

- - Install npm dependencies via `npm i` command
+2. **Install Dependencies**: Navigate to the cloned directory and install necessary npm dependencies by running the `npm i` command.

- - Start the app using `npm expo start`
+3. **Start the App**: Initiate the app using the `npm expo start` command.

- - Run the app using the expo-go app on your mobile device, or run it through an emulator (Untested on iOS, Android is preferred)
+4. **Run the App**: Execute the app using the expo-go app on your mobile device or via an emulator.
+Please note that the app has been primarily tested on Android devices, and iOS compatibility might be limited.

+That's all!
+Now you can explore the new face of National Trust, right on your mobile device.
+Enjoy your virtual tour!

 ## Redesign Screenshots
 The following are screenshots taken from the NT app I redesigned and remade. <br>
 <img